 The TMP can be easily replicated at colleges and universities around the country because it utilizes resources that are already in place: faculty, STEM programs, students, and student service organizations.
 Additionally, there are numerous resources that outline best practices for mentoring and retention - a college or university can adapt the mentoring philosophy that will best meet the needs of their unique student body.

 Private support for mutual benefit.
 Financial support for participating students is a major incentive that encourages participation and improves retention.
 Undergraduate mentees receive research scholarships and upper-level student mentors receive scholarships for their role in the program.
-Currently, these scholarships are provided by the University, and corporate supporters including AT&T and Boeing.
+Currently, these scholarships are provided by the University, and corporate supporters including Washington Research Foundation and Boeing.
 There is a great impetus for companies to financially support the TMP.
-Companies that value diversity, have a STEM focus and seek employees that have developed real-world job skills can play a direct role in shaping and interacting with students who may become their future workforce.
+Companies that value diversity, have a STEM focus and seek employees that have developed real-world job skills that can play a direct role in shaping and interacting with students who may become their future workforce.